vejsili/vejsili/README.md

 # Aerospace Engineer
 ![Aerospace Engineer](https://github.com/vejsili/vejsili/blob/main/2024_01_02_gh_Piaggio1.jpg)

 I am Eng.
 Mirsad Vejsili.
-Last March I graduated from the Università degli Studi di Padova in Aerospace Engineering, with Aeronautical curriculum.
+The 7th March I graduated from the Università degli Studi di Padova in Aerospace Engineering, with Aeronautical curriculum.
 I work at TXT e-tech.
 In 2023 I was engaged as a consultant for Piaggio Aerospace.
 The project ended successfully last December.
 You can find some article and posts on my LinkedIn profile https://www.linkedin.com/in/mirsad-vejsili-563538199 , available in both Italian and English languages.

 My first interests are propulsion and flight physics.
-I want to contribute to the next generation of aircraft engines and vehicles.
+I want to contribute to the next generation of aircraft engines and vehicles, and I am proud to have started this path through the M.Sc.
+Thesis and my first industrial job experience at Piaggio Aerospace.
+At Piaggio Aerospace was awesome to assist engine tests on their rigs.
 <p align="center">
   <img src="https://github.com/vejsili/vejsili/blob/main/giphy.gif">
 </p>